uwindsorcss/hub/app/views/pages/GUIDE.markdown

 ### Summer 2020
 Summer courses are the normal, 12-week courses.
 This list does not include Intersession.

-- May 4 - Classes begin
+- May 19 - Classes begin
-- June 13 - June 21 - Reading week
+- June 27 - July 5 - Reading week
-- August 5 - Last day of classes
+- August 18 - Last day of classes
-- August 8 - August 17 - Final exams
+- August 21 - August 29 - Final exams